pnp/cli-microsoft365/docs/docs/cmd/spo/listitem/listitem-get.md

 ## Options

 `-u, --webUrl <webUrl>`
-: URL of the site from which the item should be retrieved
+: URL of the site from which the item should be retrieved.

 `-i, --id <id>`
 : ID of the item to retrieve.

 `-l, --listId [listId]`
-: ID of the list where the item should be added.
-Specify either `listTitle`, `listId` or `listUrl`
+: ID of the list.
+Specify either `listTitle`, `listId`, or `listUrl` but not multiple.

 `-t, --listTitle [listTitle]`
-: Title of the list where the item should be added.
-Specify either `listTitle`, `listId` or `listUrl`
+: Title of the list.
+Specify either `listTitle`, `listId`, or `listUrl` but not multiple.

 `--listUrl [listUrl]`
 : Server- or site-relative URL of the list.
-Specify either `listTitle`, `listId` or `listUrl`
+Specify either `listTitle`, `listId`, or `listUrl` but not multiple.

 `-p, --properties [properties]`
 : Comma-separated list of properties to retrieve.
-Will retrieve all properties if not specified and json output is requested
+Will retrieve all properties if not specified and json output is requested.

 `--withPermissions`
-: Set if you want to return associated roles and permissions
+: Set if you want to return associated roles and permissions.

 --8<-- "docs/cmd/_global.md"